-- a low blood pressure, which can cause you to feel faint or to collapse
+- Low blood pressure, which can cause you to feel faint or to collapse.

 This severe reaction is called anaphylaxis and without quick treatment you would soon become unconscious.
-A small number of people die every year as a result of this kind of severe reaction, usually because they do not get treatment quickly enough.
-If you think you are having an anaphylactic reaction you need to call an ambulance straightaway and get immediate medical help.
+A small number of people die every year as a result of this kind of severe reaction, usually because they do not obtain treatment quickly enough.
+If you think you are having an anaphylactic reaction you need to call an ambulance straightaway and obtain immediate medical help.

-About one in three people with a nut allergy has an initial reaction to the nut, followed by a second reaction between one and eight hours after the first.
+About 1 in 3 people with a nut allergy have an initial reaction to the nut, followed by a second reaction between one and eight hours after the first.
 This is why it is important to stay in hospital after an initial reaction.